 1. Official information through personal email addresses

-As long as people agree to share their personal address, this is the most efficient way to keep an official tether to the organization.
-This solution limits isolation from the company in a crisis situation, by communicating the right course of action as well as any daily operational changes for all employees.
-It befalls managers to collect the addresses and to forward them to support and communication teams who will then take care of messaging eve
+As long as people agree to share their personal address, this is often the fastest way to keep an official tether to the organization.
+This solution limits isolation from the company in a crisis situation by communicating the right course of action as well as any daily operational changes for all employees.
+It befalls managers to collect the addresses and to pass them up the chain of command as appropriate to support, HR and other relevant teams.

-This solution’s highlight is that it represents a more official and legitimate
+This solution’s strength is that it represents a more official and legitimate

-channel of communication for the company.
+channel of communication for the company, with company controls and governance in place.
 Since the communication team has better control over information, the company can adapt more easily.